fmerg/pymerkle/USAGE.md

-The object `p` is an instance of the `proof.Proof`, class consisting of the corresponding path of hashes (_audit path_, leading upon validation to the tree's presumed root-hash) and the paramters needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).
+The object `p` is an instance of the `proof.Proof`, class consisting of the corresponding path of hashes (_audit path_, leading upon validation to the tree's presumed root-hash) and the parameters needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).
 It looks like

 ```shell